 Setting realistic goals for the year ahead

-so have a good think about where you are currently and use that as the benchmark to measure your change.
+You’re more likely to succeed if you recognise that making changes needs a longer and broader term view across everything you do, so it is a good starting point to look at where you are currently, and then use that as the benchmark to measure your change.
 The goals you want to be setting for yourself need to be achievable goals for a 3-6-12 month period.

 Exercise and fitness is just the same as other areas of life in that you have to put in the hours to become proficient and you have to accept that there is NO QUICK FIX.

 You won’t magically become super fit, super athletic and/or strong, but if you set realistic goals, you will be able to monitor and see the progress you are making along the way and be able to see the overall gains.

 Here are our tips for goal setting..

 - Give yourself a realistic number of goals: between 3 and 5 is the recommendation and if you can look at both performance goals and development goals.
 A performance goal is where you are focussed on achieving a result A development goal is where you are developing skills and competencies that will help you achieve other goals.

 - Be realistic for your starting point.. don’t make things difficult for yourself by aiming too high, too fast, or conversely, too easy straight away…

 - There are a number of ways to help you define goals - I’m going to use one that is also popular in personal and management development.

 - SPECIFIC - well defined, describing particular actions and you are clear on what the goal is.